 “He was detained by police when he got back to Kirkwall on June 4 where he was found to be in possession of two rock dove eggs.
 A search of his car found a further eight eggs, including three Great Skua eggs and an extending spoon, used to collect eggs.
 As well as a fine of £4,200, the eggs and extending spoon were forfeited by the court.
 The eggs will now go to the Department of Natural Sciences at the National Museum of Scotland.” – The Press and Journal

-This is what that egg would have hatched and grown into:
+This is what one of those eggs would have hatched and grown into:

 It is epic to spend your life travelling to spend our winter in Antartica and summer in the UK.
 Arctic Terns see more sunlight than any other creature on Earth.
 To have your life ended by a collector before it’s even begun is despicable.